-In Jones's view, a bicycle wheel is in part like a caster wheel on a shopping cart, with the wheel trailing behind a vertical pivot axis.
-If a modern bicycle was rolled forward by guiding the rear frame in a straight line while it was held rigidly upright, the front wheel would quickly self-center like a shopping-cart caster.
-Jones noted, "The bicycle has only geometrical castor [sic] [trail] stability to provide its self-centering" [(9) p.
-40].
-Jones's main focus was a second trail effect: The vertical ground contact force on the front-wheel-ground contact point exerts a steering torque on a leaned bicycle even when the bicycle is steered straight.
+In Jones's view a bicycle wheel is, in part, like a caster wheel on a shopping cart, where the wheel trails behind a vertical pivot axis.
+If a modern bicycle is rolled forward by guiding the rear frame in a straight line while it is held rigidly upright, the front wheel will quickly self-center like a shoppingcart caster.
+Jones noted "The bicycle has only geometrical caster [trail] stability to provide its selfcentering".
+Jones's main focus was a second trail effect: the vertical ground contact force on the front wheel ground contact point exerts a steering torque on a leaned bicycle even when the bicycle is steered straight.
 Jones calculated the steer torque caused by lean as a derivative of a static potential energy, neglecting the weight of the front assembly.
-If a typical modern bicycle is firmly held by the rear frame, leaned to the right, and pressed down hard, then the vertical ground contact force on the front wheel causes a rightward steering torque on the handlebars.
-The Jones torque can be felt on a normal bicycle by riding in a straight line and bending your upper body to the left, leaning the bicycle to the right: To maintain a straight path, the hands must fight the Jones torque and apply a leftward torque to the handlebars.
+If a typical modern bicycle is firmly held by the rear frame, leaned to the right, and pressed down hard, then the vertical ground contact forces on the front wheel cause a rightward steering torque on the handlebars.
+The Jones torque can be felt on a normal bicycle by riding in a straight line and bending your upper body to the left, leaning the bicycle to the right: to maintain a straight path the hands must fight the Jones torque and apply a leftwards torque to the handlebars.
 According to Jones, this torque causes steering toward a fall only when the trail is positive.
 When the trail is zero, Jones's theory predicts no self-correcting steer torque.
 Jones seems to conclude that no-hands control authority (the ability to cause steering by body bending) and self-stability both depend on positive trail.
 A mixture of the two mechanisms Jones discusses certainly suggests that trail is a key part of bicycle stability.

-Following Klein and Sommerfeld and Jones, it has become common belief that steering is stable because the front-wheel-ground contact drags behind the steering axis, and leaning is stable because some mixture of gyroscopic torques and trail causes an uncontrolled bicycle to steer in the direction of a fall (3).
+Following K&S and Jones, it has become common belief that steering is stable because the front wheel ground contact drags behind the steering axis, and leaning is stable because some mixture of gyroscopic torques and trail cause an uncontrolled bicycle to steer in the direction of a fall (3).

-Are gyroscopic terms or positive trail, together or separately, really either necessary or sufficient for bicycle self-stability?
-Following Carvallo, Whipple, Klein and Sommerfeld, and others since [see history in (6)], we began with the linearized equations of motion.
-Using the numerical values from the benchmark example in (6) and setting the gyroscopic terms to zero, we found that selfstability is lost (SOM text S6.1, which is similar to the result of Klein and Sommerfeld for the Whipple parameters).
-However, we also found bicycle designs that are self-stable even without gyroscopic terms.
+Are gyroscopic terms or positive trail, together

+or separately, really either necessary or sufficient for bicycle self-stability?
+Following Carvallo, Whipple, K&S and others since (see history in (6)) we start with the linearized equations of motion.
+Using the numerical values from the benchmark example in (6)) and setting the gyroscopic terms to zero we find here that self-stability is lost (Ch.
+S6.1, similar to the result of K&S for the Whipple parameters).
+However, we also found bicycle designs that are self-stable without gyroscopic terms.

-The conflict with Klein and Sommerfeld is partly resolved by noting sign errors in their key stability term (3).
-Despite their calculation errors, the Whipple bicycle with Whipple's example parameters does indeed lose self-stability when the gyro terms are set to zero.
-But with their incorrect expressions, Klein and Sommerfeld could make slightly more general claims that are not valid when the sign errors are corrected (3).
-Whatever generality Klein and Sommerfeld intended (their wording is ambiguous), their result does not apply to bicycles in general.
+The conflict with K&S is partly resolved by noting sign errors in their key stability term (3).
+Despite their calculation errors, the Whipple bicycle, with Whipple's example parameters, does indeed lose self-stability when the gyro terms are set to zero.
+But with their incorrect expressions, K&S could make slightly more general claims that are not valid when the sign errors are corrected (3).
+Whatever generality K&S intended (their wording is ambiguous), their result does not apply to bicycles in general.